Club Rules and Byelaws

 1.13 Membership renewal must be completed by the 1st of March annually.
 Those members who have failed to renew their membership by this date will be deemed to have left the company and their membership enrolment fee forfeited.

 2 Byelaws - General

 2.1 Members are responsible for the conduct of themselves and that of their guests or companions whilst fishing by their acts and omissions; whereby the rules and bylaws of the association shall apply equally to all.

 2.2 Members must display their membership permit and rod licence in a prominent position about their person when fishing or proceeding to fish.
-A permit holder and Lanyard will be provided free of charge for this purpose; additional permit holders or lanyards will incur a fee.

 2.4 Anyone fishing waters controlled by the Company must produce their authority to do so upon request of a bailiff, officer of the Company, or any member of the Company who first produces evidence of their membership.

 2.5 Any member of the Company, whilst fishing or intending to fish shall at the request of a bailiff or officer of the Company, turn out any basket, bag or pocket.